 mixture for about 5 minutes or until they soften.
 For a festive dessert, serve the poached peaches

-and their liquid in pretty bowls and garnish with some fresh mint leaves and
+and their liquid in pretty bowls and garnish with some lemon zest and fresh mint leaves and

 lemon zest.
 Or add a small dollop of nonfat plain Greek yogurt and a touch of